 Clinical Scientist Dinners

 This is a mandatory monthly evening seminar/dinner series held throughout the academic year at which intramural and extramural alumni, residency directors, MSTP Directors, and clinical scientists make presentations to the students.
-Attendance is mandatory by SBU students.
-Students at CSHL and BNL are allowed to participate by videoconferencing if desired.
+Student attendance is mandatory.
 Students in the PhD Med-into-Grad program and PhD students as individually desired also participate.

 Journal Club / Clinical Pathologic Correlation presentation (JC/CPC)

 This is a monthly evening seminar/dinner series that is also mandatory, held once a month from September - May.
-All students, including CSHL and BNL students, must attend in person; videoconference participation is not permitted.
+Student attendacne is mandatory.
 Students in the PhD Med-into-Grad program and PhD students as individually desired also participate.

 (GS1) Program Engagement